ilyagerner/pandas/README.md

 # Introduction To Exploratory Data Analysis in Python
-Exploratory data analysis using pandas and the Stanford Open Policing Project
+Exploratory data analysis using Python, Pandas and data from the Stanford Open Policing Project.

 ![Meme](https://i.imgflip.com/2xhjll.jpg)